bleskomat/bleskomat-bills-firmware/README.md

 ![](docs/wiring-diagram-power-supply-esp32.png)

 Note that powering the ESP32 via its micro USB port requires a regulated voltage of approximately 5V.
 The suggested step-down converter is the [XL4005](https://www.laskarduino.cz/step-down-menic-s-xl4005/).
 It does a good job of keeping a steady voltage and doesn't generate much heat.

-Connect the USB (F) adapter directly to the outputs of the step-down converter.
+Once you've connected the step-down converter to the power supply, use your multimeter to measure the voltage at the out pins.
+Use a small screwdriver to turn the screw on the little blue box.
+Turning the screw counter clockwise should lower the voltage, turning it the opposite direction should increase the voltage.
+Once you have the voltage set to 5V, you can connect the USB (F) adapter to the out pins.

 Use a standard USB to micro USB cable to connect the ESP32.

 #### Wiring the TFT Display